micabytes/mica-ink/README.md

 - Comments are not implemented.
 - CHOICE_COUNT and TURNS_SINCE are not implemented (essentially functions, and those haven't been implemented yet).
 - Doesn't parse check for -> END yet (i.e., quite happy to have knots and threads ending in nothing).
+- Have not tested "Advanced: Gathers directly after an option"

 Most of the examples in that section of the documentation are implemented as tests, with a few additional test cases grabbed from the 'ink/Tests' where appropriate.